mocavada/CAVADA-MARC-PROJECT-CA_PRFRND/README.md

 Programming Fundamentals – CDI College
 Project: CA_PRFND – Inventory Management System

-✅ This version will:
+✅ This version is **GitHub-ready**:
-- Render each section properly on GitHub.
+- All C#, XML, and HTTP blocks are fenced separately.
-- Keep code, HTTP requests, and folder structures separated.
+- Mermaid diagram is standalone.
-- Allow the Mermaid diagram to render if the environment supports it.
+- Folder structure uses its own code block.

-If you want, I can **also inline the full C#, DbContext, and Item.cs code** so the README is fully ready for GitHub.
-Do you want me to do that next?
+- Text and headings are outside code blocks, so everything renders correctly.